Skip to main content

 Verdict

-Pick Firecrawl for deep page scraping, Tavily for ranked agent search, and fastCRW when one stack must do both with a 6.6 MB runtime.
+Pick Firecrawl for deep page scraping, Tavily for ranked agent search, and fastCRW when one stack must do both with a single lightweight runtime.

-Firecrawl is a scrape/crawl API; Tavily is a search/answer API — different primitives, often confusedfastCRW: 833ms p50 latency, 92% coverage, 6.6 MB RAM on the 1,000-URL benchmarkfastCRW unifies search + scrape + crawl + map + extract in one 8 MB self-host binary
+Firecrawl is a scrape/crawl API; Tavily is a search/answer API — different primitives, often confusedfastCRW: search + scrape behind one Firecrawl-compatible API, with a public one-command benchmark on /benchmarksfastCRW unifies search + scrape + crawl + map + extract in one small self-host binary

 TL;DR

 Firecrawl and Tavily are not the same kind of product.
 Firecrawl is a scrape and crawl API that returns clean Markdown of full web pages — see docs.firecrawl.dev.
 Tavily is a search and answer API that returns ranked snippets and a synthesized answer optimized for LLM agents — see docs.tavily.com.
-Many agents need both. fastCRW provides both primitives in a single 8 MB self-host binary, hitting 833ms p50 latency and 92% coverage on our Firecrawl benchmark with 6.6 MB RAM at idle.
+Many agents need both. fastCRW provides both primitives in a single small self-host binary, with a public one-command benchmark and the full latency distribution on /benchmarks.

 What This Comparison Is Actually About